 How To Know If Your Dog Is In Pain

 First and foremost, how do you know if your dog is in pain?
 When one of us is in pain, we are either capable of dealing with it ourselves, or we know how to tell someone who is.
 For our dogs, however, the process isn't so simple.
-As a pet parent, it's up to you to make sure your dog is in good health and getting the care they need.
+As a pet parent, it's up to you to make sure your dog is in good health and getting the care they need, which might include a pain reliever like a nonsteroidal anti inflammatory drug or other medications.

 The most obvious sign that your dog is in discomfort is a change in behavior.
 This could mean that they are less active, more irritable, or aggressive.
 Changes in appetite, sleep, thirst, gait, and other behaviors could mean that your dog is in pain.
 Dogs that are in pain will typically be less mobile than usual, and, depending on where the pain is, might start moving with an awkward rhythm.